extremely stressed woman alone at home

 That means our disability lawyers have:

-1. Won several major disability lawsuits that help make better law for disability claimants;
+1. Won several major disability lawsuits that helped make better laws for disability claimants;

 2. Experience fighting every major insurance company, such as UNUM, Hartford, MetLife, CIGNA, Prudential, and more.